ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ## Conclusion

-This guide showed you how to create timelines in Excel, Word, PowerPoint, Google Docs, Preceden, and JavaScript using Bryntum Scheduler Pro.
+This guide showed you how to create timelines in [Excel](https://www.microsoft.com/en-us/microsoft-365/excel), [Word](https://www.microsoft.com/en-us/microsoft-365/word), [PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint), [Google Docs](https://www.google.com/docs/about/), [Preceden](https://www.preceden.com), and JavaScript using [Bryntum Scheduler Pro](https://bryntum.com/products/scheduler-pro/).

-Google Sheets and Preceden offer the best experience because they use your spreadsheet data directly and provide easy color customization.
-Microsoft tools use SmartArt, which is simple to use but requires manual updates for each event.
+[Google Sheets](https://www.google.com/sheets/about/) and [Preceden](https://www.preceden.com) offer the best experience because they use your spreadsheet data directly and let you easily customize colors.
+Microsoft tools use [SmartArt](https://support.microsoft.com/en-us/office/create-a-smartart-graphic-from-scratch-fac94c93-500b-4a0a-97af-124040594842), which is simple to use but requires manual updates for each event.

 For occasional timelines in documents or presentations, SmartArt works fine.
 For professional timelines with many events or frequent updates, use Preceden.
-And if you're a developer building a dashboard or tool that needs embedded timelines, use Bryntum Scheduler Pro for complete control over appearance and functionality.
+And if you're a developer building a dashboard or tool that needs embedded timelines, use [Bryntum Scheduler Pro](https://bryntum.com/products/scheduler-pro/) for complete control over appearance and functionality.